alannchang/capstone_project/README.md

-# 📬 InboxPilot (Name subject to change)
+# 📬 MaiMail

-**InboxPilot** is a project aiming to create a local-first, privacy-respecting Gmail management application.
-It currently features C++ based local LLM inference via `llama.cpp` (with a TUI chat interface) and a Python-based microservice for Gmail API interaction.
+**MaiMail** is a project aiming to create a local-first, privacy-respecting Gmail management application.
+It currently features a C++ based local LLM inference via `llama.cpp` (with a TUI chat interface) and a Python-based microservice for Gmail API interaction.

 🚧 **Note: This project is under active development.
-The final feature set and architecture may evolve.
-Some features described in older documentation (like a fully integrated TUI for email management and a Reinforcement Learning agent) are currently either in early stages or planned for future development.**
+The final feature set and architecture may evolve.**

 ## 🔍 Overview

-InboxPilot's core is to intelligently manage your Gmail inbox.
+MaiMail's core is to intelligently manage your Gmail inbox.
 The current version provides the foundational blocks: local LLM processing with a chat interface, and Gmail connectivity via a separate microservice.

 **Currently implemented or well-developed features:**